Cuba brands as illegal U.S.-created ‘Cuban Twitter'

 The program was run by the U.S. Agency for International Development (USAID), which normally delivers aid to the world's poor, and was discontinued in 2012, officials said.

 State Department spokeswoman Marie Harf on Thursday told reporters the program was neither "secret" nor "covert" under the U.S. government's definitions of those terms, calling it a "democracy promotion" program created a platform "similar to Twitter."
-It was carried out under a three-year grant totaling $1.2 million and was created using subcontractors and foreign banks.
+It was carried out under a three-year grant totalling $1.2 million (722.97 million pounds) and was created using subcontractors and foreign banks.

 The AP report said the program was designed to get around Cuba's strict Internet prohibitions using secret shell companies financed through foreign banks.
 The AP report said USAID was careful to hide U.S. ties to the project and used companies in Spain and the Cayman Islands to conceal the money trail.